Examples of the Spoils System in Politics

 The spoils system refers to the process whereby elected officials reward political supporters with government jobs.
-The goes back to President Andrew Jackson.
-The term was meant to be pejorative.
-It was related to a speech by Senator William L. Marcy who said, “To the victors belong the spoils.”
+The term, which goes back to President Andrew Jackson and was meant to be pejorative, is related to a speech Senator William L. Marcy gave in which he said, “To the victors belong the spoils.”

-Government organizations still use policy-laden hiring processes to fill jobs; however, those who benefit from the spoils system are often hired in spite of policies and processes designed to ensure fair competition in hiring.
+Although government organizations still use policy-laden hiring processes to fill jobs, those who benefit from the spoils system are often hired in spite of policies and processes designed to ensure fair competition in hiring.
 When the big boss says to hire someone, that someone gets hired.

 While the spoils system has been prevalent in the federal government, it is also at play in state and local governments as well.
 Here are some examples of the spoils system at work:

-After working on numerous campaigns over his career, Karl Rove found himself rewarded with a Senior Adviser position and later Deputy Chief of Staff in the George W. Bush administration after working on several of Bush’s campaigns on his ascension through public offices to the US presidency.
-Bush called Rove “The Architect” for Rove’s work on Bush’s 2004 reelection campaign against Senator John Kerry.
+- After working on numerous campaigns over his career, Karl Rove found himself rewarded with a senior adviser position and later Deputy Chief of Staff in the George W. Bush administration, after working on several of Bush’s campaigns on his ascension through public offices to the US presidency.
+Bush called Rove “The Architect” for his work on Bush’s 2004 reelection campaign against Senator John Kerry.

 - The spoils system isn’t limited to presidential politics.
 Say a citizen is elected as mayor of a large US city.
 Under the strong-mayor form of government, the mayor typically appoints one or more deputy mayors to help run the day-to-day operations of the city while the mayor handles external affairs.
 The mayor must also appoint department heads.
 There are plenty of jobs available for the mayor to implement the spoils system.
 Campaign staffers and relatives of donors may be in line for jobs.